 Why union find is such a cool algorithm

 Suppose we have the following graph.
-Disjoint sets are {0, 1, 2, 3}
+The disjoint sets here are {0, 1, 2, 3} and {4, 5, 6} — clearly disconnected from each other.

 Let’s say we are asked to check if two nodes u and v are within the same disjoint set, for example u = 1 and v = 3.
 How can we check this efficiently?